1962 Turkish coup attempt

-The 1962 attempted coup in Turkey (also known as the February 22 Incident) was led by the Commander of the Turkish Military Academy, Staff Colonel :tr:Talat Aydemir and his associates, who were opposed to the democratically elected government in Turkey.
+The 1962 attempted coup in Turkey (also known as the February 22 Incident) was led by the Commander of the Turkish Military Academy, Staff Colonel Talat Aydemir and his associates, who were opposed to the democratically elected government in Turkey.
 Despite taking control of much of Ankara, the coup leaders quickly realised they could not prevail and surrendered without any loss of life occurring.
 Talat Aydemir went on to lead a further coup attempt in 1963.

 Background

 The Armed Forces Union

 Following the 1960 Turkish coup d'état, the military National Unity Committee (MBK) purged the formerly governing Democrat Party, oversaw the drafting of a new constitution and returned power to elected civilian authorities.
-Nevertheless there were groups of junior officers who felt that the direction taken by the MBK was wrong, particularly after it had dismissed “the fourteen” hardline coup supporters on 13 November 1960.
+Nevertheless, there were groups of junior officers who felt that the direction taken by the MBK was wrong, particularly after it had dismissed “the fourteen” hardline coup supporters on 13 November 1960.

 Following the dismissal of the fourteen hardliners, the High Command continued to steadily remove officers whom it regarded as unreliable, and to make new appointments of those who would not oppose the return to democracy.
 While the process of handing over power from the army to the civilian authorities was underway, there were several indications of growing dissent.
 One was the creation of the Armed Forces Union (Silahlı Kuvvetler Birliği) late in 1960 as a voice for officers pressing for a more radical policy.
 Its membership and aims were unclear and its existence at the time was little known outside the armed forces themselves.

 June - July 1961

-Tension between the MBK and the Armed Forces Union first became public in June 1961, when airforce commander Irfan Tansel was removed from his military post and sent to Washington DC as an adviser to Turkey’s military mission.
+Tension between the MBK and the Armed Forces Union first became public in June 1961, when airforce commander Irfan Tansel was removed from his military post and sent to Washington DC as an adviser to Turkey's military mission.
 There were rumours of a number of other dismissals and appointments, and Talat Aydemir was one of a group of officers who met in Ankara to agree a six-point protocol which they sent to the General Staff, demanding the reinstatement of Tansel, the cancellation of other dismissals and promotions, and no future interference from the MBK in military appointments.
-A squadron of jet fighters flew over Ankara to emphasise the seriousness of the Armed Forces Union’s intentions.
+A squadron of jet fighters flew over Ankara to emphasise the seriousness of the Armed Forces Union's intentions.

 Faced with this show of determination, the MBK agreed to the demands of the Armed Forces Union, but decided to also to issue a statement, through the General Staff, to all members of the armed forces.
 This statement, issued on 28 June 1961, offered assurances that the planned civilian regime would not be able to take action against the coup leaders of 1960, and that the sentences of the Yassıada trials would be carried out promptly.

 In July, the junior officers’ concerns were increased when, in the referendum, the new military-approved constitution was only approved by 61.7% of voters.
 Following this, on 25 August 1961 members of the Armed Forces Union were required to swear an oath to support the work of the MBK.